 My name is Samantha Twietmeyer and I am a scholar, teacher, and practitioner of peace and conflict resolution.

+I am also currently a junior scholar member of the Centre for the Study of Democracy and Diversity.
 In 2017, I was a visiting researcher at the Centre for the Study of Ethnic Conflict, Queen’s University, Belfast.

 conflict management + resolution